 6. You hold differing views towards managing your finances

-You live for your Excel spreadsheets, allocating your monthly salary to exacting categories, never spending what you don’t have.
+You live for your spreadsheets, allocating your monthly salary to exacting categories, never spending what you don’t have.

 Your goal is to own a home in a few years, so you put aside enough each month for a future down payment.
 Your partner doesn’t want to “be tied down to material objects” and loves to “live off the grid.”